-Motivation can be broken down into three components which when combined, help us achieve our goals:
+Motivation can be broken down into three components that when combined, help us achieve our goals:

 Here are four tips for truly and sustainably motivated teams:

-Everyone wants and needs recognition for their hard work, not just so they maintain current standards but for positive self esteem, a sense of belonging in a team and ultimately so they feel encouraged to strive to do even better!
-Try to remove or decrease unhelpful hierarchal and bureaucratic systems, instead encouraging a culture of openness, ideas sharing and stronger employee investment by recognising the vital contribution everyone in the team makes.
-Not only will you have a more dedicated staff base, you’ll also gain more honest insight into the success of the organisation.
+Everyone wants and needs recognition for their hard work, not just so they maintain current standards but for positive self-esteem, a sense of belonging in a team and ultimately so they feel encouraged to strive to do even better!
+Try to remove or decrease unhelpful hierarchal and bureaucratic systems, instead encourage a culture of openness, ideas sharing and stronger employee investment, by recognising the vital contribution everyone in the team makes.
+Not only will you have a more dedicated staff base, but you will also gain more honest insight into the success of the organisation.

 2. What are the organisation’s (and team members) core values, vision and objectives?

-Your organisation and everyone in it should be clear on what the core values are, how they serve the organisation, what problems they help to solve and most importantly, what vision for the future do they encapsulate and support.
-Without an inspiring vision for everyone to get behind, both team and organisation objectives will never be realised or realistically achieved.
-It’s also a really good idea to spend some time getting to know what drives individual’s values and goals.
-Are they motivated by their own continuous learning, promotion or are they just in it for the money?
-Do they align with the organisations vision?
+Your organisation and everyone in it should be clear on what the core values are, how they serve the organisation, what problems they help to solve and most importantly, what vision for the future they envisage and support.
+Without an inspiring vision for everyone to get behind, team and organisation objectives will never be realised or realistically achieved.
+It’s also a good idea to spend some time learning what drives an individual’s values and goals.
+Are they motivated by their own continuous learning? promotion? or are they just in it for the money?
+Do they align with the organisation’s vision?
 Taking the time to find out can prove invaluable.

-How to implement: Try making a visual reminder of the organisations core values and vision.
-At Empower- Be The Change we have started to dedicate some time during team meetings to Orbit planning.
+How to implement: Try making a visual reminder of the organisation’s core values and vision.
+At Empower- Be The Change we dedicate time during team meetings to Orbit planning.
 Encourage your team to take some ownership of the plan and feel free to discuss ideas and add to it to help keep the big values and visions in mind.